ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-dma.md

 # Direct Memory Access

-🔎 this section covers the implementation of the `Ep0In` abstraction; it's not necessary to fully understand this section to continue working on the workshop.
+🔎 this section covers the implementation of the `Ep0In` abstraction; it's not necessary to fully understand this section to continue working on the exercise.

 Let's zoom into the `Ep0In` abstraction we used in `usb-3.rs`.